meetalva/alva/README.md

 <p align="center">Alva is a radically new digital design tool built for cross-functional product teams.</p>
 <img src="https://meetalva.io/assets/images/application.png">

-Alva is a design tool that works with your production frontend components, adding up-to-date, responsive, and interactive designs to your living styleguide.
+Alva works with your production frontend components, adding up-to-date, responsive, and interactive designs to your living styleguide.

 You can start with a minimal set of components to sketch concepts and do fast iterations with your development team to create and enrich components, from atoms to modules and entire pages and a full-featured styleguide.
 But you can also add Alva designs to existing style guides.